RuleML/Test-Rebase/README.md

     $ git commit -a

-  d) repeat a-c, or continue to the next step.
+  d) Repeat a-c, or continue to the next step.

-3. When your fix is finished (or far enough along that you want some review), update your repository (again) from the ruleml repo online.([2]) This time, instead of using "pull" (which is a shortcut for "fetch-merge"), we will use "fetch-rebase.
+3. When your fix is finished (or far enough along that you want some review), update your repository (again) from the RuleML repo online.([2]) This time, instead of using "pull" (which is a shortcut for "fetch-merge"), we will use "fetch-rebase".
   Rebase is an alternative to merge that re-writes history regarding the order and granularity of commits.

   a) Fetch from the central RuleML repository: